superseva/white-box-vtt/README.md

 3. Add STR modifier to melee damage (global) (default OFF)
 4. Add DEX modifier to total AC value (global) (default ON)

-and 2 option per character setting:
-(located behind character sheet 'Tweak' button)

-1. Use Thievery (adds a filed to track Thievery value)
-2. Use Loyalty (adds a filed to track Loyalty value)

 Mostly everything is rollable directly from the sheets but here are some macros you can also utilize if you want :

 ### Roll X in 6